jonnonz1/nz-statute-book/acts/public/1961/crimes-act-1961.md

 (1) Proceedings for an offence against section 98AA, section 98A, section 116, section 117, section 207A, section 243, section 298A, or section 298B cannot be brought in a New Zealand court against a person without the Attorney-General's consent, if jurisdiction over the person is claimed by virtue of section 7A.
 (2) A person over whom jurisdiction is claimed by virtue of section 7A may be arrested for an offence against section 98AA, section 98A, section 116, section 117, or section 243, or a warrant for the person's arrest for the offence may be issued and executed, and the person may be remanded in custody or on bail, even though the Attorney-General's consent to the bringing of proceedings against the person has not been obtained.
 (3) Proceedings for an offence against this Act committed in the course of carrying out a terrorist act (within the meanings of those terms or expressions in sections 5 and 5A of the Terrorism Suppression Act 2002) cannot be brought in a New Zealand court against a person without the Attorney-General's consent, if jurisdiction over the person is claimed solely by virtue of section 7A.
+(4) See section 78B about Attorney-General consent to proceedings for an offence against section 78AAA or section 78AAB (whether jurisdiction is claimed by virtue of section 7A or otherwise).

 ### 8 Jurisdiction in respect of crimes on ships or aircraft beyond New Zealand
 (1) This section applies to any act done or omitted beyond New Zealand by any person—provided that paragraph (c) shall not apply where the act was done or omitted by a person, not being a British subject, on any ship or aircraft for the time being used as a ship or aircraft of any of the armed forces of a country that is not a Commonwealth country.